0

 Historic Preservation

-Looking to paint your historic residence?
-Central City has funds available to help!
+Looking to paint your historic residence or rehabilitate your rock wall, roof, window, siding, or structural systems?
+Central City has funds available to help.

-The Historic Preservation Paint Reimbursement Grant Program offers up to a 50% reimbursement of exterior painting and paint preparation costs for work completed by a licensed contractor, or up to 100% reimbursement of exterior paint and paint supplies for work completed by a property owner, capped at $2,000 per property.
+The Historic Preservation Paint Reimbursement Grant Program offers up to a 50% reimbursement of exterior painting and paint preparation costs for work completed by a licensed contractor, or up to 100% reimbursement of exterior paint and paint supplies for work completed by a property owner, capped at $5,000 per property.
+Costs associated with rock wall, roof, window, siding, and structural repair are capped at $10,000 per property and can be up to 50% reimbursed.

 Program Flyer